King Creosote: Any Port in a Storm

 Music |

-King Creosote brings the “Any Port in a Storm” tour to Brewery Arts – a mix of modular synth, I DES tracks and fan favourites.
+King Creosote brings the “Any Port in a Storm” tour to Brewery Arts.
+A mix of modular synth, I DES tracks and fan favourites.

-Since the mid-late 1990s, Kenny Anderson’s DIY pop alter-ego King Creosote has released over 100 records (at a relatively conservative guess), and his songs have been covered and performed by artists including Simple Minds and Patti Smith.
+Since the mid-late 1990s, Kenny Anderson’s DIY pop alter-ego King Creosote has released over 100 records (at a relatively conservative guess).
+His songs have been covered and performed by artists including Simple Minds and Patti Smith.

-Many of his LPs, EPs and CDRs were self-released via Anderson’s homegrown Fife imprint, Fence-amid major label dalliances (2005’s KC Rules OK and 2007’s Bombshell on Warner), and a long-standing kinship with Domino Records, whose KC dispatches include Kenny and Beth’s Musakal Boat Rides (2003), the Mercury Prize-shortlisted Jon Hopkins union Diamond Mine (2011), and 2014’s From Scotland With Love, which soundtracked the award-winning film of the same name.
+Many of his LPs, EPs and CDRs were self-released via Anderson’s homegrown Fife imprint.
+Fence-amid major label dalliances (2005’s KC Rules OK and 2007’s Bombshell on Warner), and a long-standing kinship with Domino Records, whose KC dispatches include Kenny and Beth’s Musakal Boat Rides (2003), the Mercury Prize-shortlisted Jon Hopkins union Diamond Mine (2011), and 2014’s From Scotland With Love, which soundtracked the award-winning film of the same name.

-Anderson’s latest King Creosote outing is I, Des, an album that characteristically digs deep into his previous work – revisiting and recycling lyrics, home-made tapes, half-spun songs- and continues his quest to navigate mortality, ardour, stormy waters, the moon in the sky, and the East Neuk of Fife.
+Anderson’s latest King Creosote outing is I, Des.
+An album that characteristically digs deep into his previous work.
+It revisits and recycles lyrics, home-made tapes and half-spun songs.
+As well as continuing his quest to navigate mortality, ardour, stormy waters, the moon in the sky, and the East Neuk of Fife.

-He’s equally commanding whether playing live to capacity crowds at London’s Barbican, Edinburgh’s Usher Hall and Glasgow Royal Concert Hall, or serenading fans in the fishing pubs and pottery shops of Crail and An struther; whether playing guitar, banjo, accordion, modular synths or wine glass drones.
+He’s equally commanding whether playing live to capacity crowds at London’s Barbican, Edinburgh’s Usher Hall and Glasgow Royal Concert Hall, or serenading fans in the fishing pubs and pottery shops of Crail and An struther.
+Whether playing guitar, banjo, accordion, modular synths or wine glass drones.
 The common threads are KC’s singular voice, and his roguish, roving, ever-evolving, gorgeous songs in the key of Fife.

 BOOK TICKETS